22. Customer’s Responsibility – Billing Address, Contact Information, Wiring, and Equipment

 - 22.1.1 The PUD shall advise the Customer of the available phase and voltage for Electric Service.
 The availability of Electric Service for the equipment to be used shall be determined by the PUD before the Customer may proceed with the wiring or the installation of equipment.

 - 22.1.2 The PUD shall not be held liable for any loss or damage to persons or property resulting from defects beyond the Point of Delivery, or the Customer’s installation of equipment for the delivery of Electric Service.

-- 22.1.4 The Customer shall be responsible for informing the PUD of any changes to Customer’s electric needs or usage patterns, the electric account’s billing address and contact information.
+- 22.1.4 The Customer shall be responsible for informing the PUD of any changes to the Customer’s electric needs or usage patterns, the electric account’s billing address, and contact information.
 The Customer shall be responsible for all damages, including the costs to repair or replace equipment or facilities owned by PUD or its other customers, if such damages are directly or indirectly related to the Customer’s failure to update the Customer’s electric needs or usage patterns.